Wind Industry & COVID-19: India Wind Energy Market Outlook & Impact of COVID-19

 However, project installation is deflating.
 Only 2.4 GW of wind capacity was installed in 2019 – nearly half of the 4.1 GW installed in 2017.
 While more than 17 GW of capacity has been auctioned across the country by various power purchasing agencies in last three years, nearly one-third went unsubscribed or was cancelled post-award due to various factors: stringent tender conditions; low tariff caps; offtaker risks; unavailability of grid; and/or land availability.

-- Opening remarks – Ben Backwell, CEO, GWEC
+- Opening remarks and introduction to GWEC’s COVID-19 Response Hub – Ben Backwell, CEO, GWEC

-- Market outlook for India’s wind sector – Sidharth Jain, Managing Director, MEC Intelligence
+- Market outlook for India’s wind sector and demand-side risks from COVID-19 – Sidharth Jain, Managing Director, MEC Intelligence

-- Policy update and growth opportunities – Amar Variawa, Director of Marketing and Public Affairs, Vestas India
+- Policy update and growth opportunities – Amar Variawa, Director Public Affairs Vestas India and SE Asia

-- Supply side trends in India – Feng Zhao, Strategy Director, GWEC
+- Supply-side impacts of COVID-19 in India – Feng Zhao, Strategy Director, GWEC

 - Q&A – Moderated by Francis Jayasurya, India Director, GWEC